Lincoln Square Farmers Market

 Advertising

-Summertime Chi is around the corner, and as you're packing your calendars for the city's best summer events and festivals, don't forget about the glory that is farmers market season.
-From Andersonville to Woodlawn, neighborhoods across the city bring in Midwestern vendors selling fresh fruits, veggies, meat and more.
-Get inspired by ingredients from the same farmers that serve Chicago's best restaurants, or enjoy the live music and other free activities these markets have to offer.
-Protip: many of Chicago's best farmers markets are also near the most beautiful parks, so take your wares and have an incredible picnic afterwards.
+From Andersonville to Woodlawn, neighborhoods across the city bring in Midwestern vendors selling fresh fruits, veggies, flowers and more at the best farmers markets in Chicago.
+Get inspired by ingredients from the same farmers that serve Chicago's best restaurants, or enjoy the live music and other free activities that these markets have to offer.
+Protip: Many of Chicago's best farmers markets are also near the most beautiful parks, so take your wares and have a picnic afterwards.

-RECOMMENDED: Things to do in the summer in Chicago
+RECOMMENDED: The best things to do in the summer in Chicago

 • Shopping